TheBoop/gitlearn/docs/runtests.md

 The controller realized that our ``shell`` had finished, so it was restarted.
 Also, you were notified that the ``shell`` needed to be restarted.

-Step throught the next case.
+Step through the next case.

 This one stops the shell.
 How is it handled?
 Try the last case to find out.